openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

  .. image:: ../../../shared/building_and_running_chapters/Images/NewCategory_Discussion.png
   :alt: Image of a new topic named Course Q&A in the list of discussions

-.. note:: In courses with cohorts enabled, the course-wide discussion topics that you add are unified.
-All of the posts can be read and responded to by every student, regardless of their assignement to a cohort.
-You have the option to configure these topics to be divided by cohort.
-See :ref:`Identifying Private CourseWide Discussion Topics`.
+.. note:: Course-wide discussion topics are unified when you first add them.
+All of the posts can be read and responded to by every student, regardless of their assignment to a cohort.
+After you add a course-wide topic, you can configure it so that it is divided by cohort instead.
+For step-by-step instructions for specifying whether a course-wide discussion topic is unified or divided by cohort, see :ref:`Specify Whether CourseWide Discussion Topics are Cohorted`.

 .. _Create ContentSpecific Discussion Topics: